thibault-cne/find-the-cat/README.md

 | h | hours |
 | j | days |

-In addition to those parameters, you should give a valid path to analyse has the first parameter.
+In addition to those parameters, you should give a valid path to analyse as the first parameter.
 For exemple :

 ```bash